Nikita Mazepin: Early life

-In March 2022, Nikita and Dmitry were included on the EU sanctions list, following the 2022 Russian invasion of Ukraine.

-Following his dismissal from Formula One, Mazepin created "We Compete as One", a foundation to support athletes excluded for "political reasons".

-Career
+Junior racing career

-Karting career
+Karting (2010–2014)

 Having won the Russian Karting championship, Mazepin started his international karting career in 2011 in the Trofeo Andrea Margutti.
 He quickly moved up the ranks, driving in the CIK-FIA Karting European Championship in the KF3 class in just his second year of competition.
 In 2013 he finished fourth in the KFJ-category of the WSK Super Master Series, and in 2014, his final year of karting, he came 2nd in the Karting World Championship to Lando Norris.

-Lower formulae
+Lower formulae (2014–2015)

 Mazepin made his car racing debut in the MRF Challenge Formula 2000 at the end of 2014, driving in the first round of the series and grabbing his first podium in just his second race of his single-seater career.
 He then made the switch to compete in the Toyota Racing Series with ETEC Motorsport, where he finished 18th in the drivers' standings.
 He followed that up by racing for Josef Kaufmann Racing in the Formula Renault Northern European Cup alongside Louis Delétraz, Kevin Jörg and fellow rookie Dries Vanthoor.
 Mazepin scored one podium with a third-place finish at the Red Bull Ring, and ended up twelfth in the championship.

-Formula 3 European Championship
+Formula Three (2016–2017)

 2016

 In 2016, Mazepin competed in the 2016 FIA Formula 3 European Championship for Hitech Grand Prix.
 He scored four points-scoring finishes and finished 20th in the championship, last of all full-time entrants.
 After being blocked during a session by Callum Ilott, Mazepin got into an altercation with the other driver, during which Mazepin hit Ilott in the face, resulting in a ban from the first race of the Hungaroring meeting.
 The sanction itself was controversial, with Frits van Amersfoort, boss of Ilott's team, believing the decision to be too lenient, calling it "a ridiculous decision by the stewards".